flschr/mbplugin-fulltext-search/README.md

 # Search page

-Fork of Manton Reece's original Micro.blog search plugin — thanks to Manton for sharing the foundation.
+Fork of Manton Reece's <a href="microdotblog/plugin-search-page">original Micro.blog search plugin</a> — thanks to Manton for sharing the foundation.

 This version differs from the upstream release by:
 - Localising the entire search page for German, including a shortcode intro that surfaces the total years and posts on the site.